Dirty-Craft/telemine/README.md

 - Sends player join/leave messages and list of the online players in the group
 - Sends the death messages
 - Sends the advancement messages
-- Adds `/tg` command that allows players to send a message in the group from the server chat
-- Adds `/tg-multiline` to send multiline messages by replacing every `\n` with new line
+- Adds `/tg` command that allows players to send a message in the group from the server chat and you can send multiline messages by using `%n` where ever you want to break the line
 - Ability to set general header and footer for all of messages
 - Every feature is configurable and can be enabled/disabled
 - All text messages are customizable in the config